-The basic user interface of MLD2P4 consists of eight methods.
-The six methods init, set, build, hierarchy_build, smoothers_build and apply encapsulate all the functionalities for the setup and the application of any multilevel and one-level preconditioner implemented in the package.
-The method free deallocates the preconditioner data structure, while descr prints a description of the preconditioner setup by the user.
-For backward compatibility, methods are also accessible as stand-alone subroutines.
+The basic user interface of MLD2P4 consists of eight routines.
+The six routines init, set, hierarchy_build, smoothers_build, bld, and apply encapsulate all the functionalities for the setup and the application of any multilevel and one-level preconditioner implemented in the package.
+The routine free deallocates the preconditioner data structure, while descr prints a description of the preconditioner setup by the user.

-For each method, the same user interface is overloaded with respect to the real/ complex case and the single/double precision; arguments with appropriate data types must be passed to the method, i.e.,
+All the routines are available as methods of the preconditioner object.
+For each routine, the same user interface is overloaded with respect to the real/ complex case and the single/double precision; arguments with appropriate data types must be passed to the routine, i.e.,